-New York and Los Angeles architect firm, Leong Leong, designed the curvilinear western part of the garage with titanium-coated stainless steel panels which resembles flocks of birds.
+New York and Los Angeles architect firm Leong Leong designed the curvilinear western part of the garage with titanium-coated stainless steel panels that resemble flocks of birds.

-The seven-storey 283,000 sq ft garage looks like it shimmers by day and lights up at night.
+The seven-story 283,000 sq ft garage looks like it shimmers by day and lights up at night.
 Stunning.

 And you thought you were just looking for a place to park your car in the Design District?!

-The seasonal markets are a ticketed event, check out the website for the schedule.
+The seasonal markets are ticketed events; check out the website for the schedule.

 For more information on the Design District, here’s the official website.

 While the Design District is quiet, calm, and clean, its neighboring Wynwood is loud, hectic, and has colors sprayed all over its walls.